oherik/Waft/docs/Developer Documentation.md

 ### 2.3 Server

-The server is built upon “Node.js” and uses the node module “restify” to handle API requests.
-The server's purpose is to handle changes for flags.
-Either by getting certain flags for a vehicle or by changing the state of a flag.
-It does so by storing the flags and relevant information connected to the flags in a mongodb.
-The mongodb is located at mongolabs.
+The server runs on Node.js and uses the node module *Restify* to handle API requests.
+The server's purpose is to handle the change and retrieval of flags.
+It does so by storing the flags and relevant information connected to the flags in a MongoDB database, hosted remotely, on MongoLabs.

 The API supports GET, POST, and DELETE requests.